-Platform as a service (PaaS) is a cloud computing model in which a third-party provider delivers hardware and software tools -- usually those needed for application development -- to users over the internet.
+Platform as a service (PaaS) is a cloud computing model where a third-party provider delivers hardware and software tools to users over the internet.
+Usually, these tools are needed for application development.
 A PaaS provider hosts the hardware and software on its own infrastructure.
-As a result, PaaS frees users from having to install in-house hardware and software to develop or run a new application.
+As a result, PaaS frees developers from having to install in-house hardware and software to develop or run a new application.

 PaaS pros and cons

 The principal benefit of PaaS is simplicity and convenience for users.
 The PaaS provider will supply much of the infrastructure and other IT services, which users can access anywhere via a web browser.
 The ability to pay on a per-use basis allows enterprises to eliminate the capital expenses they traditionally have for on-premises hardware and software.